sanjay-d05/sanjay-d05/README.md

 ## Projects
 - [Trendy Tales](https://trendy-tales.vercel.app/) : An E-Commerce Application created using React JS which showcases the front-end and functionalities.
-- [Portfolio Website](https://portfolio-app-tau-rust.vercel.app/) : It Displays the real-time weather, windspeed etc of places.
+- [Portfolio Website](https://portfolio-app-tau-rust.vercel.app/) : It Showcases all My skills , projects , Achievements etc.
 - [Live Weather App](https://live-weather-app-eta.vercel.app/) : It Displays the real-time weather, windspeed etc of places.
 - [Encryption and Decryption](https://sanjay-hue-cell.github.io/encryption-decryption/) : It Shows the real-time encryption and decryption of texts .